Descriptive Statistics-Excel Explained: Definition, Examples, Practice & Video Lessons

 Descriptive statistics provide essential ways to summarize and understand data sets, including measures such as the mean, median, standard deviation, maximum, minimum, and mode.
-Using Excel to calculate these statistics simplifies the process and reduces the chance of errors compared to manual calculations.
+Using Excel simplifies the process of calculating these statistics, making data analysis more efficient and less prone to manual errors.

 To find the median in Excel, you use the function